ama-csail/ama-android/README.md

 4. Increase whitespace / padding between views
 5. Obtaining contrast between foreground and background colors
 6. Determining level of WCAG-defined contrast that is met between two colors
+7. Marking views as being navigated using speech
+8. Marking views with a "connotation", such as dangerous, successful, warning, etc...
+9. Marking views with a "helper" object to be used by components such as instruction holders

+## Other Useful Functions

+Below is a list of other helper functions built within the library that you may find useful for use in other projects besides accessibility.

+1. Obtaining a list of every View and / or TextView within a given View / ViewGroup
+2. Obtaining a list of every String contained within a View (from TextView objects)
+3. Common interface for internal and external Android storage